India Backbone Implementation Network: Background

-India has huge potential but there are many constraints to growth.
-A study of the root causes for why projects in India “get stuck” highlighted issues like conflicting interests amongst stakeholders, and poor coordination between agencies.
-As a result, implementation failures exist at many levels –at the centre, in the states, in districts and cities too.
-Therefore, to address these challenges to implementation, the 12th Five Year Plan recognized the need for a “backbone organization”, which led to the conceptualization of IbIn.
+India has significant growth potential but faces several constraints.
+A study of the root causes for why projects in India "get stuck" highlighted issues such as conflicting interests among stakeholders and poor coordination between agencies.
+As a result, implementation failures exist at many levels: at the centre, in the states, and in districts and cities.
+To address these challenges, the 12th Five Year Plan identified the need for a "backbone organization", which led to the conceptualization of IbIn.

-The concept of the IBIN was then developed through extensive discussions within the country of the root causes for coordination and implementation failures and through exploration of methods of coordination and effective implementation adopted by other countries.
-The concept was then offered for criticism to an international panel of experts in national evolution strategies, consisting of Dani Rodrik and Ricardo Hausmann (Harvard Kennedy School of Public Policy), Charles Sabel (Columbia Law School), Francis Fukuyama (Stanford University) and Mushtaq Khan (London Univ.)
+The concept was developed through discussions within the country on the root causes of coordination and implementation failures, and through examination of coordination and implementation methods adopted by other countries.
+It was then presented for review to an international panel of experts in national development strategies, consisting of Dani Rodrik and Ricardo Hausmann (Harvard Kennedy School of Public Policy), Charles Sabel (Columbia Law School), Francis Fukuyama (Stanford University) and Mushtaq Khan (University of London).
 IbIn was launched in April 2013 as a Planning Commission initiative under the leadership of Arun Maira and anchored by India@75.
-The website of IbIn was launched in August 2013.
+The IbIn website was launched in August 2013.

 The 'IbIn Way'

-Lack of multi-stakeholder alignment is one of the main reason for poor implementation in a cooperation setup.
-In a diverse country such as India, this alignment cannot be achieved by either imposing authority or appointing selected ‘experts’ to find a solution that will be imposed on the rest.
-An alternative approach would be to encourage all stakeholders to an open exploration towards achieving a common objective.
-Since such an open and deliberative process could be challenging to manage, the ‘IbIn’ way emphasizes the use of proven and tested processes.
+Lack of multi-stakeholder alignment is one of the main reasons for poor implementation in a cooperative setup.
+In a diverse country such as India, this alignment cannot be achieved by either imposing authority or appointing selected 'experts' to find a solution to be imposed on the rest.
+An alternative approach is to encourage all stakeholders toward an open exploration of a common objective.
+Since such an open and deliberative process can be difficult to manage, the IbIn approach emphasizes the use of established processes.

 Structure of the IbIn movement

-The movement has been modeled on the Total Quality Management (TQM) of Japan, which revolutionized Japan and made the manufacturing sector in Japan recognizable as an international benchmark for excellence.
+The movement is modeled on the Total Quality Management (TQM) approach used in Japanese manufacturing.
 The IbIn movement has been envisaged as a backbone network structure.

-Since IbIn is modeled as a network, it will need some mechanism to disseminate its capabilities.
-One such mechanism is by establishing ‘nodes’.
+Since IbIn is modeled as a network, it uses a mechanism to disseminate its capabilities by establishing 'nodes'.
 A node is a structural unit within another larger organization that promotes the use of IbIn processes and capabilities.

 Each node aims to bring three types of partners together.
-The partners either possess technical skills (in which case they are known as ‘enablers’) or the ability to dedicate resources – financial, human, knowledge, (known as ‘sponsors’).
-The network is also composed of organizations that generate the demand for IbIn capabilities and thus help spread the word (thus known as ‘Channels’).
+Partners either possess technical skills (known as 'enablers') or the ability to dedicate resources, such as financial, human, or knowledge resources (known as 'sponsors').
+The network also includes organizations that generate demand for IbIn capabilities and help spread awareness of them (known as 'Channels').

 The IbIn cell is the first node of the IbIn movement.
-The cell's core group consists of 7-8 professionals under the mentorship of Arun Maira.
-The IbIn cell is endorsed by the Planning Commission but anchored outside the official government structure at India @ 75.
+Its core group consists of 7–8 professionals under the mentorship of Arun Maira.
+The IbIn cell is endorsed by the Planning Commission but is based outside the official government structure, at India@75.